-One of the most remarkable occurrences ever recorded in this state took place in the Flatbush, St. Joseph county, church one night last week.
-The preacher, who was exhorting, was suddenly enveloped in a ball of fire which descended from the ceiling.
-He fell forward on his face, some twenty of the members had the power, and the excitement was intense.
-Subsequently the preacher was raised from the floor and carried about the room through some invisible agency, his body being at an angle of about 45 deg., and in an insensible condition.
-For half an hour this was enacted, then he was gently laid down and he came out of his preacher, who is described as a young man of great piety and earnestness.
-The story has an air of mystery about it, but we have it from eye witnesses and do not doubt its authenticity.-Marcellus (Mich.)
-News.
+One of the most remarkable occurrences one of the most remarkable occurrences ever recorded in this state took place in the Flatbush, St. Joseph county, church one night last week.
+The preacher, who was exhorting; was suddenly enveloped in a ball of fire which descended from the ceiling.
+He fell forward on his face, some twenty of the numbers had the power and the avoids. the rell forward on his face, some twenty of the members had the power, and the excite-ment was intense.
+Subsequently the preach-er was raised from the floor and carried about the room through some invisible agen-cy, his body being at an angle of about 45 deg., and in an insensible condition.
+For half an hour this was enacted; then he was gently laid down and he came out of his